Little Miss and Master Country Days contest returning

-The Little Miss and Master Country Days contest, sponsored by the Farmington Women of Today, is in full swing again for its 38th year after a two-year hiatus due to COVID.
+The Little Miss and Master Country Days contest, sponsored by the Farmington Women of Today, is in full swing again for its 38th year after a two-year hiatus due to Covid.
 The 2022 Little Miss and Master winners will be announced at 11:30 a.m.
-Saturday at the gazebo in Long Park.
+Saturday, June 4, at the gazebo in Long Park.

 Vying for this year’s title are: